-In this pressure mattress guide we'll introduce you to the different grades of pressure ulcers and learn about the different types of pressure care mattress and how they apply to different patient needs and risk levels.
+In this guide, we’ll introduce you to the different types of pressure care mattresses and who they are suitable for.
 You will learn how to specify the correct mattress from the Opera® range and we'll point out the key considerations when buying a mattress system.

 Pressure ulcers and categorising risk